Register now! Forgot password?

 What are your strengths and weaknesses?
 To what extent can this be helpful to be able to perform successfully as a pilot?
 What skills do you possess?
 If you have worked out your personality profile, you can formulate the CV and resume much more satisfying and meaningful.

-At the beginning of their application as a pilot the self-assessment should focus on:
+At the beginning of your application as a flight attendant pilot you should perform a detailed self-assessment:

 • What can you do?